hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I need to research Encora for my interview tomorrow and I have an interview prep session, so I won't have as much time to work on Launch School today.
    * I feel really tired this morning.

+07:54 My right hamstring still feels strained.
+I'm tired.
+My eyes are tired.
+Maybe I need to walk to the cemetary for memento mori?
+Or some ping pong?